 - For workplace assessments,

 - To prescribe workouts for improving strength and function pre and post-surgery

 Conclusion on exercise physiologist

 An exercise physiologist is the best to consult for prescription workout programs for people with chronic conditions, injuries, or disabilities.
-These are academically qualified health professionals who can design and prescribe safe workout interventions.
+These academically qualified health professionals can design and prescribe safe workout interventions.
 The good thing is that, in most cases, most health insurance companies cover services delivered by an exercise physiologist.